Objectives of Xero’s work

 reduce greenhouse gas emissions by encouraging alternative modes of transport for employees

-enhance our procurement processes so that social and environmental impacts are a key consideration in purchasing decisions (e.g. minimising the carbon impact of transportation)
+enhance our procurement processes so that social and environmental impacts are a key consideration in purchasing decisions (e.g. minimizing the carbon impact of transportation)

 Net Zero @ Xero